Originate/exosphere/documentation/configuration_files/application.md

       url: # url for the application
       ssl-certificate-arn: # aws ssl cetificate arn
       environment-variables: # map of environment variables to pass to every service
-      secrets: # array of secret keys variables to pass to every service (see `exo configure`)
+      secrets: # array of secret keys used to lookup secrets to pass to every service (see `exo configure`)

 # map of services, used locally and in deployments
 services: